This information provides guidance for women on sexual activity during cancer treatment.

 - Wash your hands and genitals before and after having vaginal, oral, or anal sex.

 - Your partner can use a condom, or you can use a female condom.
 The female condom is a polyurethane pouch placed inside your vagina before sex.
-Do not use a male and female condom at the same time.
+Don’t use a male and female condom at the same time.
 Female condoms are not an effective form of birth control, so you should not rely on them to prevent pregnancy.

 - If you use sex toys, wash them with hot soapy water every time you use them.